sobanshoaib/sobanshoaib/README.md

 # 👊About Me:
 4th year Computer Science student at the University of Alberta.

-Currently working on an iOS application called GestureFlow (an ASL alphabet detector), and learning the programming language Rust.
+Currently working on an iOS application called GestureFlow (an ASL alphabet detector) and learning the programming language Rust.